SomeoneInParticular/CART/CART/CARTLib/examples/MultiContrastSegmentation/README.md

 # Creating a Cohort File

-The cohort file for this can contain the following column types:
+The cohort file for this task can contain the following column types:

 * **UID**: A label each case with a unique name/label.
   * Only one **UID** column can exist, and it must be named `uid`.